Axiom Geomatics logo

 What happens if I build a deck without a permit?

-Building without a permit can lead to expensive fines, forced removal, or even future problems when selling your home.
+Building without a permit can lead to forced removal, or even future problems when selling your home.
 An inspection may also be required to ensure the deck is safe and up to code.